JulieMariaJ/Scoring_TCRpMHC_structures/README.md

-# Master thesis: Structure-based Prediction of TCRpMHC Interaction Using Graph Neural Networks
+# Structure-based Prediction of TCRpMHC Interaction Using Graph Neural Networks
+Master thesis
 by: Charlotte Würtzen and Julie Maria Johansen

 ------------